The Ultimate Instant Pot Cinnamon Applesauce Recipe

 Instructions

-3. Place the lid on the Instant Pot (this is the brand of electric pressure cooker I use), making sure to lock it in place.
-Make sure the pressure valve is set to SEAL.
-Set to cook for 5 minutes under HIGH pressure.
+• Place the lid on the Instant Pot, making sure to lock it in place.
+Set the pressure valve to SEAL, and cook for 5 minutes under HIGH pressure.
 It should take about 10 minutes for the Instant Pot to come up to pressure.

 Notes

-• I recommend tasting the applesauce before adding the sugar at the very end.
-If you used sweeter apples, you may decide it doesn't need any added sugar!
-Unsweetened applesauce is still delicious 🙂
+• Added Sugar: I recommend tasting the applesauce before adding the sugar at the very end.
+If you used sweeter apples, you may decide it doesn’t need any added sugar!

-• Use whatever kind of apple you prefer.
+• Apples: Use whatever kind of apple you prefer.
 A lot of recipes will recommend using a combination of sweet and tart apples.
-Today I used honeycrisp apples.
+Today I used honey crisp apples.
 If using a more tart apple (like Granny Smith) you may want to increase the amount of sugar to 1/3 cup.

-• Don't skip the lemon juice!
+Lemon Juice: Don’t skip it!
 I find the little bit of lemon juice helps the apples to retain their color.
 It also helps to balance out the sweetness of the apples.

 If you loved this recipe for homemade cinnamon applesauce, make sure to come back and leave a comment and a 5 star rating!
 I would love to hear how this recipe turned out for you.
 Tag me on Instagram with your creations @ourhandcraftedhomeblog.